Obtaining Pseudo-inverse Solutions With MINRES: Pseudo-inverse solutions in preconditioned MINRES

-The formulation \cref{eq:pCG} is often referred to as split preconditioning.
-Alternative formulations also exist, e.g., the celebrated preconditioned CG uses a left-preconditioning $\MMs \AA \xx = \MMs \bb$.
-If the matrix $\MM$ is chosen appropriately, the transformed problem can exhibit significantly improved conditioning compared to the original formulation.
+followed by $\xx = \MMsin \txx$.
+Formulation \cref{eq:pCG} is often referred to as split preconditioning.
+Alternative formulations also exist, e.g., the celebrated preconditioned CG solves the left-preconditioned system $\MMs \AA \xx = \MMs \bb$ \footnote{Recall that preconditioned CG solves the left-preconditioned system by operating under the inner product $\dotprod{.,.}_{\MMsin}$, whereas CG employs the standard Euclidean inner product $\dotprod{.,.}$.
+In this context, even if $\MMs \AA$ is not Hermitian, it remains self-adjoint with respect to this new inner product.}.
+If $\MM$ is chosen appropriately, the transformed problem can exhibit significantly improved conditioning compared to the original formulation.
 For such problems, the preconditioning matrix $ \MM $ is naturally always taken to be non-singular, see, e.g., \cite{gould2017state,morikuni2013inner,morikuni2015convergence,saad2011numerical,saad2003iterative,bjorck1996numerical,bjorck2015numerical,benzi2005numerical,choi2013minimal,choi2014algorithm}.
-In fact, for many iterative procedures, the matrix $\MM$ is \emph{required} to be positive definite, as in, e.g., preconditioned CG and MINRES.
+For many iterative procedures, $\MM$ is \emph{required} to be positive definite, as in, e.g., preconditioned CG and MINRES.

-In stark contrast, preconditioning for linear least-squared problems, i.e., inconsistent systems where $\bb \notin \rg{\AA} $, has received less attention \cite{bjorck1996numerical,bjorck1999preconditioners}.
-In fact, the challenge of obtaining a pseudo-inverse solution to \cref{eq:least_squares} is greatly exacerbated when the underlying matrix is preconditioned.
+In stark contrast, the challenge of obtaining a pseudo-inverse solution to inconsistent systems \cref{eq:least_squares} with $\bb \notin \rg{\AA} $ is greatly exacerbated when the underlying matrix is preconditioned.
 This is in part due to the fact that, unlike the case of consistent linear systems, the particular choice of the preconditioner can have a drastic effect on the type of obtained solutions in inconsistent settings.
 We illustrate such effect in the following simple example.

 \begin{example} For any $ a > 0 $, consider